 As you search for the right endoscope, be sure you look for durable ones that can withstand the conditions you’ll be working in.

 Depending on your potential services, you might want to consider purchasing a waterproof endoscope.

-You pest control techs will need a decent assortment of miscellaneous tools to successfully complete their jobs.
+You pest control techs will need a decent assortment of miscellaneous pest control equipment and tools to successfully complete their jobs.

-As you begin to expand your service offerings, it might be a good idea to gradually purchase these tools (just so that you’re not doing it all at once).
+As you begin to expand your service offerings, it might be a good idea to gradually purchase these tools (so you’re not doing it all at once).

 These are a few miscellaneous tools you’ll need at some point:

 You can find these tools at pretty much any hardware store, so these are fairly simple and easy finds.

 As you know, indoor pests typically creep into homes through cracks, gaps, and even small spaces around windows and doors.